-"Load data": The list box allows selection of the type of input, either from an ASCII file or from a data file from an apparatus (such as Micromeritics Autopore).
+"Load data": The list box allows selection of the type of input, either from a data file from an apparatus (such as Micromeritics Autopore v1), or by entering the volume and pressure data directly.
 Then click on "load data".

-"Type of curve": Specifies which parts of the data corresponds to the first intrusion, to the extrusion, and to the second intrusion (detailed below).
+"Type of curve": Specifies which parts of the data correspond to the first intrusion, to the extrusion, and to the second intrusion (detailed below).